 Tactical Asset Allocation is an active management strategy that dynamically adjusts a portfolio’s asset allocation to current market conditions with the objectives of minimizing the potential for large losses and maximizing opportunities to improve returns.
 Tactical Asset Allocation employs a mechanical approach to selection of funds within a basket of low cost index funds.

 The allocation algorithm reduces exposure to weak funds and increases exposure to strong funds.
-Tactical Asset Allocation baskets include funds selected from among different asset classes (e.g. equities, fixed income, commodities) and sub-classes (e.g. domestic equity, international equity, emerging equity) of assets.
+Tactical Asset Allocation baskets include funds selected from among different asset classes (e.g. equities, fixed income, real estate, commodities and precious metals) and sub-classes (e.g. domestic equity, international equity, emerging equity) of assets.

 Where there is Return, there is Risk

 Investors want the highest returns but it has been obvious, from the earliest times, that the projects with the highest returns, like sea voyages to far off lands, are also the most likely to fail, and so project risk must be taken into account.
 One way to ensure that sunken ships did not sink your business entirely was to bet on several captains, in other words, not put all your eggs in one basket: the intuition that diversification lowers risk is an old one.